-Once you have that style sheet, make sure that anyone who is writing content for your business can easily access it as they work.
+Once you have that style sheet, ensure that anyone writing content for your business can easily access it as they work.

 And if you’re a freelance writer, it’s good practice to check with each client to see if they already have a style guide for you to follow.
 If not, maybe you can suggest creating one for them as an additional service.
 That way, you show that you are a thoughtful, trustworthy professional who can help the client up their content marketing game—someone they can definitely collaborate with for a long time.

 Tip #4: Step away after the first draft